RuhAm/AlphaDAWG/README.md

 Now we have to perform curvelet transformation on the same samples.

-For curvelet transform we use the Curvelab package in `Matlab` that we downloaded.
+For curvelet transform we use the Curvelab package in `MATLAB` that we downloaded.
 Please copy the `fdct_wrapping_matlab` folder in the
 `./AlphaDAWG/Scripts` folder.
 We will also need to copy the included `Transform_Curvelet.m` and `EMP_Transform_Curvelet.m` files from the `./AlphaDAWG/Scripts` folder to the `./AlphaDAWG/Scripts/fdct_wrapping_matlab` folder.

-Now, we have to open Matlab from terminal.
-For this we will need to provide the full path to your Matlab installation directory.
+Now, we have to open MATLAB from terminal.
+For this we will need to provide the full path to your MATLAB installation directory.
 For example, if you are using macOS type,

         /Applications/MATLAB_R20XX.app/bin/matlab  -nodesktop